-Here are all the answers to Pokémon Mystery Dungeon: Rescue Team DX's test
+Pokémon Mystery Dungeon: Rescue Team DX - All personality test natures, questions, and answers

-If you've ever wondered what Pokémon you'd be based off of your personality, you're in luck.
-The Nintendo Switch game Pokémon Mystery Dungeon: Rescue Team DX starts off by having you take a quiz in order to match up your personality with one of 16 possible Pokémon.
+If you've ever wondered what Pokémon you'd be based on your personality, you're in luck.
+Pokémon Mystery Dungeon: Rescue Team DX starts by having you take a quiz to match up your personality with one of 16 possible Pokémon.

 Of course, you can always earnestly take the test and see which Pokémon the game directs you to.
 Or, if you really really want to land on your favorite Pokémon from the start, you can use these answers to get paired with the Pokémon you want.
 Here are all of the questions from the personality test and what the answers lead to.